JonJagger/cyber-dojo/readme.txt

 Getting dojos off the VirtualBox TurnKey Linux server
 =====================================================
-From the review dashboard page click the [download-zip] button.
+From the review dashboard page click the [download .zip] button.

 If you want to do it from within the actual server you will need the username and password info to SSH and SFTP.